top of page

 Each pressure sensor has a coloured foam, finger pad covering it.
 The colour of the pad is the same as the LEDs that light up for that finger.

 The LEDs are each protected inside a clear acrylic tube.
-Currently, the prototype is controlled via an Arduino Uno.
+This prototype is controlled via an Arduino Uno.

 Conclusion and considerations

 The finger trainer is entertaining to play with.
-But it is not easy to manipulate.
-If Julian takes his fingers off the pads they move slightly and need to be repositioned before continuing.
-As he likes them I have started to make gloves with each of the sensors actually set in the fingertips.
-Then I’ll program some challenging games into the controller for him to imitate the moves.
+But this format is not easy to manipulate--too many cables and the tube positioning is stiff.
+If Julian takes his fingers off the pads they move and need to be repositioned before continuing.
+Gloves would be the next logical step.